zhoujunhehe/nofx/README.md

 - 🎨 No more JSON editing - all configuration through web interface
 - 🔧 Mix & match AI models with any exchange
 - 📊 Enhanced API layer with comprehensive endpoints

 ---

-## 📄 License

-This project is licensed under the **GNU Affero General Public License v3.0 (AGPL-3.0)** - See [LICENSE](LICENSE) file for details.

-**What this means:**
-- ✅ You can use, modify, and distribute this software
-- ✅ You must disclose source code of your modifications
-- ✅ If you run a modified version on a server, you must make the source code available to users
-- ✅ All derivatives must also be licensed under AGPL-3.0

-For commercial licensing or questions, please contact the maintainers.

----